pimcore/pimcore/README.md

 Please have a look at our [contributing guide](CONTRIBUTING.md).

 #### Short summary:
-**Bug fixes:** please create a pull request including a reproducible description of the problem
-**Contribute features:** contact the core-team before you start developing (contribute@pimcore.org)
+**Bug fixes:** please create a pull request including a step by step description to reproduce the problem **Contribute features:** contact the core-team before you start developing (contribute@pimcore.org)
 **Security vulnerabilities:** please contact us (security@pimcore.org)